King's Own Scottish Borderers: Restructuring of the infantry

 Until 2004 the regiment was one of five in the line infantry never to have been amalgamated, the others being The Royal Scots, The Green Howards, The Cheshire Regiment and The Royal Welch Fusiliers.
 When five Scottish regiments were amalgamated to form the Royal Regiment of Scotland on 28 March 2006, the Royal Scots Battalion and the King's Own Scottish Borderers Battalion initially maintained their identities as separate battalions.

 However almost immediately the Ministry of Defence moved to amalgamate the two battalions.
 This was not a new idea: the origins of the combined entity, Royal Scots Borderers, dates from the 1990 Options for Change review, when it was initially announced that the Royal Scots and King's Own Scottish Borderers would amalgamate.
 That amalgamation was subsequently rescinded.
 The Royal Scots Battalion and King's Own Scottish Borderers Battalion duly amalgamated on 1 August 2006 – upon their amalgamation, the new battalion took the name Royal Scots Borderers, 1st Battalion Royal Regiment of Scotland.

 King's Own Scottish Borderers Regimental Museum

-The King's Own Scottish Borderers Regimental Museum is located in Berwick Barracks, Berwick-upon-Tweed.
-Exhibits include uniforms, badges, medals, weapons and relics from different campaigns.
-Berwick Barracks is operated by English Heritage.
-Admission includes access to the King's Own Scottish Borderers Museum, Berwick Gymnasium Art Gallery, the Berwick Museum and Art Gallery and the exhibition 'By Beat of Drum' on the life of the British infantryman.